It is one of the most iconic dishes of Honduran cuisine.

 Step 3 : In a pot, place the chicken broth with all the seasonings, except for the avocados, chicken, and cheese.

-Step 4 : Wait for it to boil, then add the tortilla strips.
+Step 4 : Bring to a boil, then add the tortilla strips.

 Step 5 : To serve, slice the avocado and sprinkle with cheese and shredded chicken.